otrv4/otrv4/otrv4.md

 ## Notation and parameters

-This section contains information needed to understand the parameters and arithmetic used.
+This section contains information needed to understand the parameters, variables and arithmetic used.

 ### Notation